imabd645/EZ-language/README.md

 g++ -std=c++17 -Wall -o ez.exe src/main.cpp src/Lexer.cpp src/Parser.cpp src/Interpreter.cpp src/Builtins.cpp -I src -lws2_32 -lsqlite3
 ```

+### Add to PATH (Windows)

+To use the `ez` command from any directory:
+1. Move `ez.exe` and the required `.dll` files to a permanent folder (e.g., `C:\ezlang`).
+2. Open the Start Search, type in "env", and choose "Edit the system environment variables".
+3. Click the "Environment Variables" button.
+4. Under "System Variables", find the `Path` variable and select "Edit".
+5. Click "New" and add the path to your folder (e.g., `C:\ezlang`).
+6. Restart your terminal.

 ## Usage

 ### Running a Script